Teens contributing to conservation science

 Imagine spending your summer in the pristine forests of Pepperwood helping scientists better understand how our coastal redwoods are responding to a shifting climate.
 Picture having to lay on your stomach to take a great photo of a sparkling blue beetle.

-Every summer this is how 28 TeenNat interns do real on-the-ground science at Pepperwood.
+Every summer this is how over two dozen TeenNat interns do real on-the-ground science at Pepperwood.
 The TeenNat internship program engages diverse youth in citizen science, provides them with technical skills, and connects them to nature.
 Interns contribute data to Pepperwood’s Sentinel Site project helping researchers to better understand the distribution of plant and animals populations in Northern California.

 Pepperwood’s nationally recognized five-week TeenNat summer internship gets teens outdoors and introduces them to the world of conservation science.